-This project works to deepen current understanding of formal and informal financial flows in ASM communities.
-By recording and analyzing detailed financial dairies for 36 mining households in rural Ghana, the study will expose how formal and informal financial relations affect the livelihoods and well-being of poor individuals in Sub-Saharan Africa.
-The research will be shared with government officials to inform formalization and micro-financing models.
+This project’s goal was to deepen the understanding of formal and informal financial flows in ASM communities.
+By recording and analyzing detailed financial dairies for 36 mining households in rural Ghana, the study exposed how formal and informal financial relations affect the livelihoods and well-being of poor individuals in Sub-Saharan Africa.
+The research was shared with government officials to inform formalization and micro-financing models.

-This project will improve understanding of the formal and informal financial relations and flows in a typical ASM community.
-This can:
+This project improved understanding of the formal and informal financial relations and flows in a typical ASM community.
+This allowed:

 Artisanal and small-scale mining (ASM) is the focus of the 2017 AGM of the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF), held October 16-20 in Geneva.
 CIRDI […]